W1N3/dumped-stuffs/README.md

 # Intro

-Instead of having a lot of repos that represents different works, I decided to have only one repo with all types of works I have done in UFRJ and correlated.
+Instead of having a lot of repos that represents different works, I decided to have only one repo with all types of works I have done in UFRJ, life and correlated.

 # Contents

 * UFRJ
-... ..* BCC
+..* BCC
-... ..* Projects and selective processes
+..* Projects and selective processes
 * configs
-... ..* i3 Window Manager
+..* i3 Window Manager
-... ..* ...and more later
+..* ...and more later
 * scripts
 * proof-of-concepts
-... ..* Programming Languages roadmap
+..* Programming Languages roadmap
-... ..*
+..* Data Structures exploration
-... ..* Project Euler
+..* Project Euler
-... ..* Code Challenging
+..* Code Challenging
+* Random
+..* NFC
+..* Css refactor